joerocklin/dimensional-lumber/README.md

 Some [examples](./examples/) are provided.

+The prices per board are just the prices from my local home depot the day I did a project.

 ## Why?

 It's a good question.
 I like OpenSCAD and I found myself wanting to design various projects that used dimensional lumber.
 Once I had a simple design, the logical extension was to figure out what I needed to buy and what cuts I needed to make.